filipeborato/Golang-MongoDB/README.md

 # Golang-MongoDB
 This project is an example of data persistence that makes a request to an API and records the data in MongoDB.
 This data can be consulted from two Get routes.

 ### Instalation and Testing
+To install the service you will need to have DB Mongo installed and running on your machine or remotely and create the database and collections mentioned below.
+<br>If you don't have mongo installed follow these steps: https://www.mongodb.com/docs/manual/administration/install-community/

 Runing project:
 ```